JaredTweed/sidestack_scraper/README.md

 ## Overview
+This repo scrapes a nearly complete list of Substack RSS feeds and corresponding details into a json (which is also saved in this repo).

 All the substacks pulled from this are in `feeds.zip` which was last updated on October 30th, 2025.
 The feeds were scraped from [sidestack.io](https://sidestack.io/).

 ## Pulling updated data